Undergraduate policies

 Undergraduate degree-seeking students who previously attended ASU in the Herberger Institute for Design and the Arts but have not been enrolled at ASU for up to seven consecutive fall or spring semesters may be eligible to return through quick re-entry.
 Students do not need to submit a new application or application fee, but they must contact an academic advisor in their program for registration.

-- A student is required to supply proof he or she is now capable of successfully completing courses in the discipline by the completion of at least 12 credit hours of appropriate coursework with a GPA of 2.50 or greater.
+• A student is required to supply proof that they are now capable of successfully completing courses in the discipline by the completion of at least 12 credit hours of appropriate coursework with a GPA of 2.50 or higher.

-- If a student seeks readmission to his or her previous Design and the Arts major and that major requires a creative review, a new review may be required.
+• If a student seeks readmission to their previous Design and the Arts major and that major requires a creative review, a new review may be required.

-- If readmission is approved within the institute, the student returns with continued probation status in the appropriate degree program.
+• If readmission is approved within the institute, the student returns with continuing probation status in the appropriate degree program.

 Once readmitted, returning students are required to meet with an institute advisor before enrolling in courses at ASU.